 Mary Conrad Scholarship

-The Kansas Society for Clinical Laboratory Sciences (KSCLS) dedicates a scholarship in the name of Mary Conrad.
+The Kansas Society for Clinical Laboratory Sciences (KSCLS) annually dedicates two scholarship in the name of Dr. Mary Conrad.
 Dr. Conrad died on September 21, 2015, after a long life of service to healthcare in Kansas.
 Dr. Conrad started her healthcare career at St. Francis Hospital in Wichita in the chemistry department, progressing to supervisor of the department of chemistry and urinalysis.
 She left St. Francis in 1968 to teach in the Medical Laboratory Technician Program at Wichita Area Vocational School.
 In 1980, Wichita State University engaged Dr. Conrad to teach clinical chemistry and foundation courses in the Medical Technology Program.
 Dr. Conrad earned tenure and was promoted to associate professor in 1992, and became chair of the Department of Medical Technology in 1993.
 She served as chair for 16 years.
 She was passionate about the Medical Technology Program and cared about each and every student.

 Dr. Conrad earned a BS in Medical Technology, Chemistry and Biological Sciences at Sacred Heart College (Kansas Newman College) in Wichita in 1957.
 She was a graduate of the St. Francis Hospital Medical Technology Program.
 Dr. Conrad earned a MS and a PhD from Kansas State University at Manhattan, Kansas.
 Her dissertation topic, “Factors Affecting the Scores of Traditional and Nontraditional Students of Medical Technology in Kansas on the ASCP Board of Registry Certification Examination” was aligned to her interests in medical technology education.